Semrush helps you:

 Reason #1: Long tail keywords aren’t that competitive

-When it comes to SEO, long tails are MUCH less competitive than shorter “head terms”.
+When it comes to SEO, long tails are MUCH less competitive than shorter “head keywords”.

-For example, a short tail keyword like “link building” has over 6 billion results in Google:
+For example, a shorter keyword like “link building” has over 6 billion results in Google:

 Google search – “link building”

-So if you want to rank #1 in Google for that query, you need to outrank 6 billion other sites.
+So if you want to rank #1 in Google for that very popular search query, you need to outrank 6 billion other sites.

 Yikes.